How to Backup Digital Photos

 Printing your digital photos is also important.
 You don’t need to print all of them (for me, that would be a ridiculous amount of photos- I wouldn’t have the space to store them all!) but you should choose a selection of your favorites, from time to time, and get them printed.
 You can create a book of your images easily using services like Mpix, Artifact Uprising, and Shutterfly.
 Every year I make a book from my Facebook posts with My Social Book– it’s super easy and fun!

 If you have professional photos, order some of them through your photographer!
 You’ll find the quality of professional prints and print products is much better and your photos will last longer.
 If you don’t print your photos you’re really missing out on the best way to enjoy them!

-Photographs are memories that you can see, over and over.
-You can show your memories to family and friend in the future.
-And when you’re gone, they will have your photos to look at and remember.
-It’s so important to protect your photographs and back them up so you don’t risk losing them forever.
+Photographs are memories that you can actually see.
+They’re magical, and nostalgic.
+You can show your personal memories to family and friends for years- even generations.
+That’s why it’s so important to protect your photographs and back them up so you don’t risk losing them forever.

 Lume Photography is a fine art elopement and wedding photographer based in Michigan, travelling worldwide.
 Behind the camera you’ll find me (Andrea)- a girl who loves animals, the wilderness, and love stories.
 I believe in magic, soulmates, and the hidden forces of energy that connect everything and everyone in the universe.
 My favorite places are the woods, the mountains, and the ocean.
 My passion is documenting the moments, emotions and connection between two souls in love, in wild places.
 I travel to Arizona, Colorado, California, Scotland, and beyond to photograph wild elopements and small destination weddings.
 Check out my blog to see some of my recent work.